Funding Guidelines for Grants

 - Passionate, committed people with a social change vision that fits within one or more of our categories above.

 - Projects in their early stage of development and where a small amount of money will go a very long way.
+Our grants are designed to kick start your efforts and give you the support you need to truly flourish.

 - Supplies, program materials, direct travel expenses, website fees, discounted professional services, printing, copying, promotional costs, technical support.